 The SS/TR, EN and PG pins allow the implementation of common power supply sequencing methods.
-A simple sequencing approach is shown in Figure 10 in which the right side SGM61130 device is powered up after the left one.
-The PG of the first device is coupled to the EN pin of the second.
-The second power supply is enabled after the primary supply reaches regulation.
+A simple sequencing approach is shown in Figure 11 in which the right side SGM61181 device is powered up after the left one.
+The PG of the left device is coupled to the EN pin of the right.
+The power supply on the right side is enabled after the left supply reaches regulation.

-Figure 10.
+Figure 11.
 Sequential Startup Sequence